AdimasYudhistira/big-project-data-analytic/README.md

 4. **Providing Insights to Improve Services Based on Available Features (e.g., LIVE IG)**:
    - Analyze each type of live session.
    - Track airing dates and the conversion rates of live sessions.

+## Project Objectives
+1. **Providing Insights to the Taskforce for Improving Services Based on the Performance of Features Used by Talent**.
+2. **Providing Insights in the Form of a Wordcloud to Inform Talent About Service Feedback**.